Planets express the seven rays

 Aspects between planets

-In esoteric astrology, the aspects are not explicitly mentioned, although it is possible to extrapolate a system based on the given information, combined with numerical groupings related to the rays and crosses.
+Apects are not mentioned directly in Alice Bailey’s book, although it is possible to extrapolate a system based on the three main geometrical groups and esoteric number symbolism, a process that greatly simplifies the many possible aspects into simpler esoteric groupings related to the rays and crosses.
 This is explained in detail in the aspects section, along with guidance on how to integrate aspects with esoteric astrology.